JunHe LLP

 Compliance assessment of cross-border data transfer

-Multinational information organizations need to be aware of the new requirements of assessment in the context of cross-border data transfer.
+Multinational information organisations need to be aware of the new requirements of assessment in the context of cross-border data transfer.
 It is advisable to inform individuals of relevant matters, obtain separate consent of individuals, and conduct a prior personal information protection impact assessment and a prior self-assessment of the risk of data export.
 Furthermore, entities also need to take effective measures such as agreements to supervise overseas recipients to use data in accordance with the requirements of Chinese relevant laws and fulfill data security protection obligations.

 Personal Information Protection Impact Assessment